nkoep/nkoep.net/posts/random-forest-regressor.md

 By randomizing both the training set and features considered when splitting internal nodes of decision trees in the ensemble, random forests tend to reduce overfitting, and thereby improve generalization and reduce variance.

 Due to the independence of individual trees in the ensemble, random forests lend themselves well to parallel training, which can be very beneficial for very large datasets.
-However, the independent nature in which individual estimators of the ensemble are trained leaves a lot of unused potential to improve predictive performance of the ensemble on the table.
+However, the independent nature in which individual estimators of the ensemble are trained leaves a lot of unused potential to improve predictive performance on the table.
-In the next post, we'll be looking at a classical example of an ensemble method based on *boosting*, which gradually improve the performance of the ensemble as training progresses.
+In the next post, we'll be looking at a classical example of an ensemble method based on *boosting*, which gradually improves the performance of the ensemble as training progresses.